We are audience supported - when you make a purchase through our site, we may earn an affiliate commission. Learn more

 • They can even be characters on a TV show.

 Most importantly, when trying to keep up with the Joneses, what we mean is that we are trying to keep up with their lifestyle.
 We look at the Joneses as a wealthy family who has social status.
-The larger houses, the desirable homes, in a desirable neighborhood.
+The larger houses in a desirable neighborhood.
 The nice new car.
 Expensive vacations we see on social media.

-It’s usually just a façade.
-The difference is that their living expenses are just much higher, credit card debt and high car loan and mortgage payments.
+It’s usually just a facade.
+The difference is that their living expenses are just much higher – credit card debt and high car loans and mortgage payments.
 Typically they have a low credit score.
 It’s all about conspicuous consumption for them.

 Keeping up with the Joneses